 In his message to the Legislature of 1881, he stated that “This amendment being now a part of the constitution of our state, it devolves upon you to enact such laws as are necessary for its rigid enforcement.
 A few citizens today will not admit that dramshops are a curse to any people.
 More crime, poverty, misery, and degradation flow from them than from all other sources combined.
 The real difference of opinion existing about them is not about whether they are evil or a blessing, but rather about what course.

 Some have contended that they should be licensed, but it seems that if they are evil, no government should give them the sanction of the law.
 They should be prohibited as we prohibit all other acknowledged evils.
 It has been urged as an argument in favor of licensing dramshops that, under that system, significant revenue is derived.
 Granting this to be true, I insist we have no right to consider the question of revenue at a cost of the sacrifice of principles.
-All the revenue ever received from such a source will not compensate for a single tear of a heartbroken mother at the sight of her drunken son as he reels from the door of a licensed dramshop… The people of Kansas have spoken upon the whole question in a language that cannot be misunderstood.
-By their verdict, the license system as it relates to the sale of intoxicating liquors as a beverage has been blotted from the statute books of the state.
+All the revenue ever received from such a source will not compensate for a single tear of a heartbroken mother at the sight of her drunken son as he reels from the door of a licensed dramshop… The people of Kansas have spoken upon the question in a language that cannot be misunderstood.
+By their verdict, the license system related to the sale of intoxicating liquors as a beverage has been blotted from the statute books of the state.
 We now look to the future, not forgetting that it was here on our soil where the first blow was given that finally resulted in the emancipation of a race from slavery.
-We have now determined upon a second emancipation, which shall free not only the body but the soul of man.
+We have now determined upon a second emancipation, which shall free the body and the soul of man.
 Now, as in the past, the civilized world watches Kansas and anxiously awaits the result.
 No step should be taken backward.
 Let it not be said that any evil exists in our midst, the power of which is greater than the people.”

 The Legislature, representing the temperance element of the state, on February 19, 1881, passed an act of 24 sections prohibiting the manufacture and sale of intoxicating liquors except for medical, scientific, and mechanical purposes and regulating the manufacture and sale thereof for such excepted purposes.